harryneufeld/CookieAnalyticsOptInOut/README.md

 ### Opt-Out
 If you use it as Opt-Out it will initialize the Website with Cookies and Google Analyitcs activated.
-You can let the Banner inform the User and show the possibility of Opt-Out and Fade-Out the Banner after x seconds (FadeOut not given yet).
+You can let the Banner inform the User and show the possibility of Opt-Out and Fade-Out the Banner after x seconds.

 ### Opt-In
 If you use it as Opt-In you have to change the value of "analyticsOptInMode" to `true`.